Coursemology/coursemology2/CONTRIBUTING.md

  6. `update`
  7. `destroy`

+Add all other non REST-ful controller actions after these methods.

 Arrange private controller methods in the following order:
  1. All `params` methods
  2. Callbacks - `before_action` and `after_action`